akumina/AkuminaDev/docs/AK-Headless.md

 ## Setting up a production Headless website

-Headless can be hosted in virtual machines (IaaS), web applications (PaaS) or containers.
+Headless can be hosted in virtual machines (IaaS), web applications (PaaS), or containers.

 **Hosting in VM (IaaS)**
 1. Create a Windows VM 2019